Liangsanzhu/AlignCVC/README.md

 ## 📄 Paper Information

-- **Title**: AlignCVC: Aligning Cross-View Consistency to Image-to-3D Generation
+- **Title**: AlignCVC: Aligning Cross-View Consistency for Single-Image-to-3D Generation
 - **Paper Link**: [Insert link to the paper or preprint]
 - **Abstract**:
   > Single-image-to-3D models typically follow a sequential generation and reconstruction workflow.
 However, intermediate multi-view images synthesized by pre-trained generation models often lack cross-view consistency (CVC), significantly degrading 3D reconstruction performance.
-While recent methods attempt to refine CVC by feeding reconstruction results back to the multi-view generator, these approaches struggle with noisy and unstable reconstruction outputs that limit effective CVC improvement.
+While recent methods attempt to refine CVC by feeding reconstruction results back into the multi-view generator, these approaches struggle with noisy and unstable reconstruction outputs that limit effective CVC improvement.
-We introduce AlignCVC, a novel framework that fundamentally reframes image-to-3D generation through distribution alignment rather than relying on strict regression losses.
+We introduce AlignCVC, a novel framework that fundamentally re-frames single-image-to-3D generation through distribution alignment rather than relying on strict regression losses.
 Our key insight is to align both generated and reconstructed multi-view distributions toward the ground-truth multi-view distribution, establishing a principled foundation for improved CVC.
-Observing that generated images exhibit weak CVC while reconstructed images display strong CVC due to explicit rendering, we propose a soft-hard alignment strategy with different objectives for generation and reconstruction models.
+Observing that generated images exhibit weak CVC while reconstructed images display strong CVC due to explicit rendering, we propose a soft-hard alignment strategy with distinct objectives for generation and reconstruction models.
 This approach not only enhances generation quality but also dramatically accelerates inference to as few as 4 steps.
 As a plug-and-play paradigm, our method, namely AlignCVC, seamlessly integrates various multi-view generation models with 3D reconstruction models.
-Experiments demonstrate the effectiveness and efficiency of AlignCVC for single image-to-3D generation.
+Extensive experiments demonstrate the effectiveness and efficiency of AlignCVC for single-image-to-3D generation.

 ---